moritz-l/fabric-prototype/README.md

 Currently there are two main directories:
 - *fabric-api* contains the source code for a REST-API that interacts with a local fabric-peer
 - *fabric-testnetwork* contains the source code for three smart contracts and a collection definition that has to be provided when instantiating one of the smart contracts on the fabric-network
-- *test-scripts* contains a python script with some tests for the most import functionality
+- *test-scripts* contains a python script with some very basic tests for the most import functionality